MicrosoftDocs/power-platform/power-platform/admin/monitoring/monitoring-overview.md

 | No | No  | No| No| No|

 ## Architecture
 Power Platform monitoring experiences require runtime activity to produce health metrics and generate recommendations.
-Unused resources do not appear in monitoring experiences.
-Admin experiences are available to Power Platform service and Dynamics 365 admins which can see monitoring data across the tenant.
-Makers can only see data for resources they have edit privileges to in the runtime environment.
+Unused resources don't appear in monitoring experiences.
+Admin experiences are available to Power Platform service and Dynamics 365 admins, who can see monitoring data across the tenant.
+Makers can only see data for resources for which they have edit privileges to in the runtime environment.

 (image)

 ## Overview
 The monitoring overview exists to bring attention to resources with degraded operational health and highlight which resources have opportunities for improvement.
-Since Power Apps are the first resource to appear in Monitoring experiences the cards highlight apps where end-users face obstacles accessing an app or they have higher wait times to use the app.
-As additional resources and metrics appear in monitoring this experience will evolve to bring attention to more than apps.
+Since Power Apps are the first resources to appear in monitoring experiences, the cards highlight apps where end users face obstacles accessing an app or they have higher wait times to use the app.
+As additional resources and metrics appear in monitoring, this experience will evolve to bring attention to more than apps.

 ## Products
 The products view allows you to compare health metrics across a pool of common resources, such as apps, and select a resource to view its health metrics, recommendations and logs.

 ## See a resource’s health metrics, recommendations, and logs

-1. Select a Product (e.g. Power Apps)
+1. Select a product, for example **Power Apps**.
-1. Select a specific resource (a specific app)
+1. Select a specific resource.
 1. See the details pane with time-series charts for each metric available.
-1. Optional, if a recommendation is available.
-Select ‘view logs’.
+1. **Optional**: If a recommendation is available, select **View logs**.

-For resources available in the monitoring experience, you can learn more about resource specific metrics in the Maker documentation with links the following table.
+For resources available in the monitoring experience, you can learn more about resource-specific metrics in the Maker documentation with links the following table.

 | Product | Resoure | Availability |
 |---------|------------|------------|